 - Integration with Canvas Collaborations.

-To hide the Google Apps LTI tool, contact Canvas support or refer to this community forum post.
+To hide the Google Apps LTI tool:

 No. Currently, you can’t embed a form or select one as a file type for quizzes.
 To use Forms for quizzes, create a form and share the link with your students.
 Learn how to create a Google Form.

 - Set up Assignments in Schoology or another LMS